 All of the beer produced at this factory is called Kaldi something or another.

-In the summer of 2017 the Bjórböðin Beer Spa opened at Árskógssandur.
-At the Beer Spa you can bathe in young beer in wooden kegs.
-I have visited the restaurant of the Beer Spa and got a peak into the spa to see what it looked like.
+In the summer of 2017, the Bjórböðin Beer Spa opened at Árskógssandur.
+At the Beer Spa, you can bathe in young beer in wooden kegs.
+I have visited the restaurant of the Beer Spa and got a peek into the spa to see what it looked like.

 I can tell you that it looked very promising and I will for sure try it out on my next visit to Árskógssandur ;) It is also possible to sit outside in kegs filled with geothermal water.
 There are several tours now available which include a visit to the Beer Spa like the Jeep Safari & Local Beer | Eyjafjorður fjord and the Kaldi Beer Baths.

 Now we cannot leave Hrísey island without mentioning one of the most horrific ghosts in Iceland - Þorgeirsboli or the Bull of Þorgeir, which roamed around in this area in the first part of the 18th century.
 This folklore can be found in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason.
 According to legend the sorcerer Þorgeir Stefánsson, a.k.a.
 "Galdra-Geiri", conjured up this horrible ghost.

 The Islanders at Hrísey could sense his presence late at night and heard him roaring.
 Some people saw this frightening ghost and described him like a dog, a cat and a string of fog - but most of the islanders described him as a skeleton-bull dragging a bloody loose skin behind on his tail!